wenewzhang/mixin_labs-java-bot/README.md

 brew update
 brew install gradle
 ```
-on Ubuntu
-The gradle is too old for ubuntu, so we need download it ourself.
+on Ubuntu, The gradle is too old, so we need to download it by manual.
 ```bash
 cd ~/Downloads
 wget https://services.gradle.org/distributions/gradle-5.1.1-bin.zip